biomed-AI/DeepECG/README.md

                 --out ./data/CVD_risk.csv  # output (predicted CVD risk)
 ```
 Running the above command will generate one output file in the output path:
 - `./data/predicted_ECG_traits/feature.csv`: a table storing the predicted CVD risk.
-The first column is human ID, the second column is predicted risk of CVDs.
+The first column is the sample ID, and the second column is the predicted risk of the disease.

 The code "cvd_pred.py" is developed for predicting nine types of diseases including essential hypertension (EH), angina pectoris (AP), myocardial infarction (MI), ischaemic heart disease (IHD), Atrial fibrillation (AF), Aortic aneurysm (AA), Cardiomyopathy (CM), Coronary atherosclerosis (CA), and all-cause Heart Failure (HF).
 The "CVD_name" is required input into "cvd_pred.py", which is the short name of disease.